Facade Conservation & Enhancement Grant Program

 - The Façade Conservation & Enhancement Incentive Grant is intended to support larger, comprehensive façade redevelopment projects.

-- Projects that only include maintenance work will not be eligible for this incentive.
+- Projects on buildings without heritage elements which are only maintenance are not eligible for this incentive.

 Heritage Conservation Incentive Grant